pontusst/Projects-public/README.txt

 ### A repository for projects
-In the Project ideas folder you will find subfolders containing some of the projects that i have been working on.
+In the Projects folder you will find subfolders containing projects that i have been working on.